 After the resurrection, Christ was granted full authority to open and to shut, to carry the plan of redemption to completion.
 Christ is our great high priest (Hebrews 4:14, 15; 8:1), ministering in the sanctuary above, “the true tabernacle, which the Lord pitched, and not man” (Hebrews 8:2, 6; Exodus 25:8, 9).

-The ceremonies of the earthly sanctuary consisted of two parts, the daily service of ministration for sin, in the holy place, and the yearly service, on the Day of Atonement, which was considered a day of judgment, in the most holy place (Heb.
-9:1, 6, 7; Dan.
-8:11, 14).
+The ceremonies of the earthly sanctuary consisted of two parts, the daily service of ministration for sin in the holy place, and the yearly service, on the Day of Atonement, which was considered a day of judgment, in the most holy place (Hebrews 9:1, 6, 7; Daniel 8:11, 14).
 And because the earthly sanctuary served as an “example and shadow of heavenly things” (Hebrews 8:5), it can be concluded that the daily and yearly services of the earthly sanctuary have their counterpart in the ministry of Christ in the heavenly sanctuary.